spapas/spapas.github.io/content/django-cbv-tutorial.rst

 and add a ``get_template`` method that will return the actual html template.
-There's no hard rules here on what functionality should be extracted to a method (so it could be overriden) however I recommend to follow the YAGNI rule (i.e implement everything as normnal and when you see that some functionality needs to be overriden then refactor your code to extract it to a separate method).
+There's no hard rules here on what functionality should be extracted to a method (so it could be overridden) however I recommend to follow the YAGNI rule (i.e implement everything as normal and when you see that some functionality needs to be overridden then refactor your code to extract it to a separate method).

 Let's see an example of adding the default header functionality by overriding ``get_header``: